shiryel/poligonic/README.md

 # Poligonic

-Build your spaceship and battle against other players
+Polygonic is a game where you can build your spaceship and battle against other players with their own custom defenses

 ``
-This app is in alpha development
-``
+Currently the game is on alpha development, with no multiplayer ``

 ## How to test on your device from source